kaylayanos/guessing-game/README.md

    guessInput.value = '';
    message.textContent = 'Guess a number between 1 and 5';
    ```
+   **Make sure that the `if` statement are inside the `playAgain()` function.**

-5. The last function we need is the `showPlayAgainButton()`.
+6. The last function we need is the `showPlayAgainButton()`.
 This will show the play again button once the user has correctly guessed the randomly generated number.
    ```
    function showPlayAgainButton() {
      const playAgainButton = document.createElement('button');